 Curriculum

 One curriculum, Tools of the Mind, has been studied more than others.
 This curriculum promotes the use of role-play and encourages children to plan and reflect on their play and learning.
-There is some evidence that this curriculum may have a positive effect on children’s self-regulation, executive function, and attainment.
+There is some evidence that this curriculum may have a positive effect on children’s self-regulationHow children monitor their emotions and thoughts, and adapt their actions in different circumstances., executive functionCognitive skills that enable children to adapt their thinking and actions to achieve a ‘goal’.
+This goal may be self-chosen (e.g. to build a tower) or adult-led (e.g. respond to a question about a story)., and attainment.
 However, more research is needed to be confident of this effect.

 Professional development for educators